Bayside Expo Center: Bay City development

 In April 2022, a UMass Boston faculty member, academic department coordinator, and graduate student co-wrote an op-ed proposing a 6-month extension to the BPDA's Article 80 review process and the creation of a community benefits agreement for the Bay City development, reiterating previous concerns about the amount of affordable housing in the development, the development potentially increasing housing rents in Columbia Point, and furthering gentrification in the neighborhood.
 In May 2022, a community group formed by resident activists delivered a petition with more than 700 signatures to Mayor Wu's office at Boston City Hall supporting a 6-month extension to the BPDA review process while Accordia executives issued a press statement reiterating various community benefit commitments the company agreed to make during the public consultation process over the previous three years.

-In the same month, a conference attended by U.S. Senator Ed Markey, Governor Baker, U.S. Representative Richard Neal from Massachusetts's 1st congressional district, and UMass System President Marty Meehan was held at the UMass Club to launch a bid to have the U.S. Department of Health and Human Services locate the headquarters of the recently created Advanced Research Projects Agency for Health (ARPA-H) in the Greater Boston area, while the Dorchester Reporter published an editorial that proposed locating the agency headquarters at the Bay City development.
 In August 2022, Governor Baker signed into law an $11 billion transportation infrastructure bond bill that included $250,000 for improvements to the tide gates at Patten's Cove and that established a commission scheduled to assemble later in the same year and issue a report with findings and recommendations to improve the Morrissey Boulevard corridor and Kosciuszko Circle by June 1, 2023 (and that will include multiple state agency executives, the Mayor of Boston, state and local legislators, or their designees).